 (Marinated Chicken, Mixed Greens, Roasted Seasonal Vegetables, Quinoa, and Pumpkin Seeds, tossed in Green Curry Ranch)

 This salad was awesome!
 I really liked everything about it.
-The chicken had a great grilled taste and not too dry.
+The chicken had a great grilled taste and was not too dry.
 The portion was really big and the mix of veggies and pumpkin seeds was a nice touch too.
 I normally don’t like ranch dressing, but mixed with green curry it didn’t taste like normal ranch and I really liked it!

 Another win for Docking Bay 7!